apache/sling-whiteboard/modeling/README.md

-# Sling Modeling Framework
+# Sling Type System

-This repository is the source code for the development of the modeling approach for Sling.
+This repository is the source code for the development of the type system approach for Sling.

 ## Reading List